mahoney1/docs/animaltracking-tutorial.md

 `git clone https://github.com/mahoney1/animaltracking.git`

-5. IF you've previously deployed the `animal-tracking` smart contract, would suggest to perform a `teardown` in the IBM Blockchain Platform VS Code extension (click on the icon) in VS Code - then select 'FABRIC OPS', click in the '...'  select 'TearDown Runtime Fabric' and confirm you want to tear down.
+5. IF you've previously deployed the `animal-tracking` smart contract, you are recommended to perform a `teardown` in the IBM Blockchain Platform VS Code extension (click on the icon) in VS Code - then select 'FABRIC OPS', click in the '...'  select 'TearDown Runtime Fabric' and confirm you want to tear down.
 After doing a teardown, start a new Fabric, again from 'FABRIC OPS' .....click on 'Start New Fabric' and ensure that you have a running, functional Fabric, and with the Nodes started, in the left sidepanel.

 6. In VSCode, connect to your local Fabric Gateway under the 'Fabric Gateways' sidepanel, and use the`admin` identity to connect.

 7. In VSCode Explorer, choose File > Open Folder, and navigate to the `animaltracking` folder in your cloned repo - then select the `contracts` folder, eg. navigating to the `$HOME/animaltracking/contract` directory.
-The `contract` folder must be your top-level project folder in VSCode before proceeding
+Depending on your VS Code version, you may be prompted to open the VS Code workspace provided in that directory.
+In any case, the `contract` folder must be your top-level project folder in VSCode Explorer before proceeding

 8. Click on the IBM Blockchain Platform icon and from '...' ellipses on the 'Smart Contract Packages' panel, choose to 'Package a Smart Contract' - choose `animaltracking-ts@0.0.1`.
 You should get confirmation the package was successfully created.